JimFowler/books/Books20/Tools/doc/ajbbooks/installation.rst

 set the environment variables **PYTHONPATH**.
 I put the following in my ``.bashrc`` file.

-``export PYTHONPATH=/home/jrf/lib/python3.4/site-packages``
+``export PYTHONPATH=/home/jrf/lib/python3.5/site-packages``

 But if you use a variant of csh, then you could put the following in your ``.cshrc`` file.

-``setenv PYTHONPATH /home/jrf/lib/python3.4/site-packages``
+``setenv PYTHONPATH /home/jrf/lib/python3.5/site-packages``

 Building and Installing the Documentation
 =========================================

 The documentation can be found in ./Tools/doc.
-It is written using Sphinx version 1.2.2 (cf. `sphinx-doc.org
-<http://sphinx-doc.org/>`_).
-Output formats may be HTML, LaTeX, pdf,
-postscript, epub, or other formats.
+It is first written using Sphinx version 1.2.2 and is now building under Sphinx version 1.4.6 (cf. `sphinx-doc.org <http://sphinx-doc.org/>`_).
+Output formats may be HTML, LaTeX, pdf, postscript, epub, or other formats.
 I primarily use pdf and HTML.
 (Making the pdf version requires that ``pdflatex`` be installed.)
 You can run ``make help`` to see what other formats are available.

 To build the HTML and pdf documentation in the **doc** directory, run the command